oleksandr-kaledin/oleksandr-kaledin/README.md

+## 🦊 Hey foxes, what's cooking?

+iOS and macOS developer with over 3 years of experience 🍏.
+My passion is in building meaningful and impactful software, leveraging modern technologies to solve real-world problems 🚀.

 <div style="text-align: left;">
   <h2>🦊 Hey foxes, what's cooking?</h2>
   <p>iOS and macOS developer with over 3 years of experience 🍏.
 My passion is in building meaningful and impactful software, leveraging modern technologies to solve real-world problems 🚀.</p>